Skip to main content

 Senior Research Fellow, Human Rights Center, School of Law, University of California, Berkeley

-Thomas J. White is currently a Core Member of the Scientific Advisory Committee at the Foundation for Innovative New Diagnostics (FIND) and a scientific advisor for the International Commission on Missing Persons (ICMP).
+Thomas J. White is currently a Senior Research Fellow at the Human Rights Center, School of Law of the University of California, Berkeley.
+He was a former Core Member of the Scientific Advisory Committee at the Foundation for Innovative New Diagnostics (FIND).
 He had a rich career spanning over 30 years and has published five books on molecular diagnostic and forensic applications of the Polymerase Chain Reaction (PCR).
 His previous positions encompass Vice President of Research at Cetus Corporation, Senior Vice President of Research and Development at Roche Molecular Systems, and Chief Scientific Officer at Celera Diagnostics.
 Thomas earned his doctoral degree in biochemistry from the University of California, Berkeley, and conducted pre- and postdoctoral research at the Johns Hopkins University School of Medicine, University of California San Francisco Medical Center, and the University of Wisconsin, Madison.

 Member